HewlettPackard/shs-governance-model/README.md

 - List the project maintainers.

 [SUPPORT.md](SUPPORT.md)
-- Highlights how to solicity help for the project.
+- Highlights how to solicit help for the project.

 <!--
 TODO: not implemented GUIDING_PRINCIPLES.md